Updated: September 24, 2020 3:35:55 pm

 — Joginder Sharma (@jogisharma83) May 12, 2019

 Dinesh Karthik played in four matches and scored 28 runs in the 2007 tournament, but wasn’t part of the playing XI in the final.
 He played last international match against New Zealand in the 2019 World Cup semi-final.
-The 34-year-old has been captaining the Kolkata Knight Riders for the last two years.
+The 34-year-old has been captaining the Kolkata Knight Riders for the last three years.

 Sehwag scored 133 runs from six matches in the tournament and contributed by hitting the bullseye against Pakistan in a bowl out during a league game.
 However, he wasn’t part of World T20 final due to injury.
 The Delhi batsman was part of India’s 2011 World Cup-winning squad and retired from all formats of the game in 2015.
 The 40-year-old is now a commentator.